qlashx/ctf_writeups/idek2024/hello.md

   3- bot.js
   4- nginx.conf**

-  **Flag is in the bot.js cookie with a httponly attr this mean that JS cannot access the cookie**
+  **Flag is in the bot.js cookie with a httponly attribute this mean that JS cannot access the cookie**

   **1-index.php**
   ![image](https://github.com/user-attachments/assets/7d144810-397a-4ae2-91f0-b63c47938092)